The Ultimate Guide to Hip Pain Relief

 Hip Dislocation

-A blunt force trauma such as an automobile accident, sports injury, or fall can cause the hip joint to become dislocated, where the ends of the bones become forced from their normal position.
+A blunt force trauma such as an automobile accident, sports injury, or fall can cause the hip joint to become dislocated, where the ends of the bones are forced from their normal position.

-Hip dislocation is an excruciating injury that can immobilize your hip joint, making walking near impossible.
+Hip dislocation is an excruciating injury that can immobilize your hip joint, making walking nearly impossible.

 Carrying Extra Weight